Sridevi-kr/Ansible/README.md

 Copy just copy - paste from local to remote machine ( You cannot parameterize the files ) If you template collection, you can use it for both copy - paste, along with parameterized files
+Ex: backend main file replace copy with template
+name: Copying Systemd file
+  ansible.builtin.copy:

+  to

+name: Copying Systemd file
+  ansible.builtin.template:

+only now it will search and replace the value, not just copy

 # IMP Regarding Roles and their calling
 When you call a specific role, tasks mentioned in the main.yml will be executed.